Fiat

 Please contact us if you are interested in further information and a detailed description of the car’s condition.

 We prepare our descriptions and advertisements very conscientiously and carefully.
 Nevertheless, we ask for your understanding that the information given here is non-binding descriptions which do not represent guaranteed properties.
 We are not liable for errors, input errors and data transmission errors and reserve the right to make changes and prior sale.
-In this case, the sale is made on behalf of the customer without disclosure of VAT.

 Request